airblade/vim-localorie/README.markdown

 With your cursor on an i18n key in a Rails view or controller, call `localorie#translate()` to populate the quickfix or location list with all the translations of that key.

+If there is only one key in a line, your cursor doesn't need to be on the key to look up its translations - it can be anywhere in the line.

 For example, with your cursor somewhere on `.title`:

 ```erb